How to Wax Suede | A Step-By-Step Guide Boots, Shoes, or Jackets

 Step 2

-Stuff each boot with crumpled-up newspaper or waste paper to ensure the body of the shoe or boot is evenly supported.
-Paper is best, as a shoehorn doesn’t offer support for the top half of a boot.
+Stuff each boot with crumpled-up newspaper or waste paper to support the shoe or boot.
+Paper is best, as a shoe tree doesn’t support the top half of a boot.

 Step 3